 Shocked at the lack of options and angry that there seemed to be more investment and research into novel anti-cancer therapies happening in Europe, the United States and in Israel than in the UK, Glenn is passionate that more needs to be done to prevent brain tumour patients deteriorating to the stage when only palliative care and support can be offered and families can only wait for the inevitable to happen.
 He argues that the cost to society is also significantly more than an upfront investment in stopping the disease at the outset.

 Leah's Fairy FundLeah’s Fairy Fund was set up by the family of Leah Martin who was diagnosed with a high-grade medulloblastoma at the age of two.
 Several operations, as well as chemotherapy and radiotherapy, have left Leah with long-term side effects including problems with her speech and mobility.

-Mum and Dad, Joanne and Wayne, want better options and outcomes for brain tumour patients and in particular are keen to support the research being funded at Brain Tumour Research’s Centre of Excellence at Plymouth University.
+Mum and Dad, Joanne and Wayne, want better options and outcomes for brain tumour patients and in particular are keen to support the research being funded at Brain Tumour Research’s Centre of Excellence at University of Plymouth.

 Read Leah's story.

 Lisa's GiftLisa's Gift was set up by family and friends of Lisa Wray née Russell after losing her battle with a brain tumour on the 16th May 2009.